|life span|| |

 Similarly, because they are such happy lap cats, they aren't a breed that does well in isolation.
 So if you're going to be out of the house for extended periods of time, consider a second pet to keep them company and limit any stress behaviors.

+"A large number of family pets nowadays are obese," Margolis says.
 "If you're going to free-choice feed, my recommendation is to only leave out their recommended daily caloric amount."

 The RagaMuffin was developed by a breeder named Ann Baker, the creator of the ragdoll.
 Baker began working on the RagaMuffin in the 1960s with a domestic longhair named Josephine.

 Eschewing all the traditional breeding associations, Baker established her own registry, the International Ragdoll Cat Association (IRCA) in 1971, according to the RagaMuffin Cat Fanciers.
 Cats registered to the IRCA are required to conform to a highly specific breed standard and are forbidden to be registered with any other breeding association.

 In 1992, a group of breeders left the IRCA, according to the RagaMuffin Cat Fanciers' history.
 These breeders were unable to continue calling their cats ragdolls because of Baker's trademarks, so they settled on a name: RagaMuffin.
 The breed was recognized by the Cat Fanciers' Association in 2003 and given champion status in 2011.

 In terms of a RagaMuffin cat vs. the ragdoll, RagaMuffins are most noticeably different from ragdolls thanks to their coat.
 Ragdolls are color-pointed, while RagaMuffins can appear in every color and pattern combination.
 However, color-pointed RagaMuffins, while able to be registered with the CFA, are forbidden from shows due to their similarity to the ragdoll.